SotiriosP/obstacle_detector_IoT/README.md

 -- --
 For the proposed system, the components used are the following:

-•	Arduino MKR1000 board (client)
+1. Arduino MKR1000 board (client)
-•	Arduino MKR1000 board (server)
+2. Arduino MKR1000 board (server)
-•	2Ultrasonic sensors
+3. 2 Ultrasonic sensors
-•	2 Vibration motors
+4. 2 Vibration motors
-•	1 Accelerometer
+5. 1 Accelerometer
-•	1 Push button
+6. 1 Push button
-•	1 Light sensor
+7. 1 Light sensor
-•	1 Led light
+8. 1 Led light
-•	1 Mobile device
+9. 1 Mobile device
-•	Jumper wires
+10. Jumper wires
-•	Resistors
+11. Resistors
-•	Breadboard
+12. Breadboard

 More specifically, the detailed system architecture consists of:
 1. MKR1000 client device: This device runs the main program and is responsible for connecting to the Wi-Fi network, collecting data from sensors connected to it, such as the MPU6050 sensor and ultrasonic sensors, analyzing the data to detect a fall and sending GET requests to the server device.